hkdb/app/README.md

 `Other distros`:

-Some distros are easily supported by just simply identifying them under each of the 3 base distros respectively so if there's a distro that it doesn't support already, feel free to submit an issue including the output of `lsb_release -a` to request for it to be added and I will try to find time to get it added on.
+Some distros are easily supported by just simply identifying them under each of the 3 base distros respectively so if there's a distro that it doesn't support already, feel free to submit an issue including the output of `cat /etc/*-release` to request for it to be added and I will try to find time to get it added on.

 Also, I primarily use Pop, Ubuntu, Debian, Fedora, Arch, and Garuda so other distros are a bit less tested.
 If you notice any issues on the other "supported" distros, please let me know by submitting an issue here.